-A native of Pittsburgh, PA, Nicholas Capozzoli has established himself as a solo organist, harpsichordist, and chamber musician with great distinction and versatility throughout North America.
-He has won top prizes at national competitions, receiving First Prize in the 2015 Taylor Organ Competition, 2013 Region III AGO/Quimby Competition, Pittsburgh Concert Society Audition for Young Organists, and Carol Teti Memorial Organ Competition.
-He was also a finalist in the 2016 AGO National Young Artists Competition in Organ Performance.
-Capozzoli was nominated as a member of The Diapason’s “20 under 30 Class of 2015,” which recognizes individuals under the age of 30 who have made significant contributions to the fields of organ performance, harpsichord, and church music.
-His playing can be heard on the nationally-syndicated “Pipedreams” radio broadcast.
+Nicholas Capozzoli has established himself as a solo organist, collaborative artist, and scholar with great distinction and versatility.
+His artistic accomplishments have been recognized throughout North America, garnering prizes in the Canadian International Organ Competition, Taylor Organ Competition, AGO/Quimby Competition for Young Organists, and Carol Teti Memorial Organ Competition.
+An advocate for research into music by female and marginalized composers, his doctoral thesis on the life and music of Claire Delbos (1906-1959) is the first study of its kind.
+A chapter of this paper was recently awarded Second Prize in the Dean’s Essay Competition at McGill University.
+Nicholas is a member of The Diapason’s “20 under 30 Class of 2015,” which recognizes individuals under the age of 30 who have made significant contributions to the fields of organ performance, harpsichord, and church music.
+He is also featured in the critically acclaimed CBC documentary “Pipe Dreams.”